What does "accredited by the American Academy of Sleep Medicine" mean and why is it important that the Sleep Disorders Center have this accreditation?

-To ensure that the standards of the AASM's mission are followed, they developed a strict process that Sleep Disorders Centers need to pass in order to achieve accreditation status.
-In 1979, the Dartmouth-Hitchcock Sleep Disorders Center became one of the first such sleep centers in the nation to be accredited through this process.
+To ensure that the standards of the AASM's mission are followed, they developed a strict process that sleep disorders centers need to pass in order to achieve accreditation status.
+The Sleep Disorders Center at Dartmouth Hitchcock Medical Center became one of the first such sleep centers in the nation to be accredited through this process.

 Being "accredited" means our Sleep Disorders Center has met stringent standards set forth by the AASM.
 In addition, centers maintain their accreditation through regular reviews by the AASM, keeping abreast of changes in the field of sleep medicine.